Robert Soucy: Participation in the debate over French fascism

-Soucy disagrees as well with historians who claim that La Rocque was too "moderate" to be a fascist, that he believed in "republican legality", disapproved of political violence, was a political democrat, and was opposed to anti-Semitism.
-Soucy's rebuttal includes the following..
-In 1935 La Rocque condemned moderates ["les modérés"] for falling prey to "compromise and hesitation" and called upon the French people to stand up against the threat of Communist revolution and "its sordid ally moderation."
+Soucy disagrees as well with historians who claim that La Rocque was too "moderate" to be a fascist, believed in "republican legality", disapproved of political violence, was a political democrat, and was opposed to anti-Semitism.
+Soucy's rebuttal includes the following.
+In 1935, La Rocque condemned moderates ["les modérés"] for falling prey to "compromise and hesitation" and called upon the French people to stand up against the threat of communist revolution and "its sordid ally moderation".
 In 1941, La Rocque reminded his readers of the "many times" in the past that he had "condemned moderates", adding that "They are dainty persons.
 They are weak persons" ["Ce sont gens de mignardise.
 Ce sont gens de mollesse."].
-In the winter of 1935–1936, La Rocque concluded that circumstances were not favorable for a paramilitary coup and chose to pursue an electoral path to power—despite telling his troops at the time that "even the idea of soliciting a vote nauseates me").
-"Hitlerism", he reminded them "became a preponderant political force [in Germany] only on the day [in 1930] when…it achieved 107 seats in the Reichstag."
+In the winter of 1935–1936, La Rocque concluded that circumstances were not favourable for a paramilitary coup and chose to pursue an electoral path to power—despite telling his troops at the time that "even the idea of soliciting a vote nauseates me").
+"Hitlerism", he reminded them "became a preponderant political force [in Germany] only on the day [in 1930] when... it achieved 107 seats in the Reichstag".

 Soucy also points out that La Rocque was not opposed to all political violence.
-In 1933 La Rocque praised CF members who had engaged in "numerous" political assaults on pacifist conferences between 1931 and 1933 (leading one of them himself).
-In 1934 he commanded his troops in a "disciplined" way during the February 6 riots in Paris that led to the resignation of the democratically elected Daladier government.
-In October 1936, three months after the creation of the "democratic" PSF, some 15,000 to 20,000 PSF activists violently contested a Communist rally in the Parc des Princes (thirty police were injured in the melee).
-A month later, La Rocque described the violence of his followers at the Parc des Princes as a spontaneous "mass unprising" that had stopped the "rise to power of a Communist plot."
+In 1933, La Rocque praised CF members who had engaged in "numerous" political assaults on pacifist conferences between 1931 and 1933 (leading one of them himself).
+In 1934, he commanded his troops in a "disciplined" way during the February 6 riots in Paris that led to the resignation of the democratically elected Daladier government.
+In October 1936, three months after the creation of the "democratic" PSF, some 15,000 to 20,000 PSF activists violently contested a communist rally in the Parc des Princes (thirty police were injured in the melee).
+A month later, La Rocque described the violence of his followers at the Parc des Princes as a spontaneous "mass unprising" that had stopped the "rise to power of a Communist plot".

 Nor, according to Soucy, was La Rocque always opposed to anti-Semitism.
-Although La Rocque did oppose biological anti-Semitism and defended "French" Jews, especially Jewish war veterans and right-wing Jews (the chief rabbi of Paris, Rabbi Kaplan, supported him for a while), he indulged increasingly in cultural and political anti-Semitism after 1936, especially where Jewish immigrants and Popular Front Jews were concerned.
-In 1941 he wrote of "Jewish purulence" abetted by Freemason "conspiracies", and in 1941 he accused Jewish immigrants of having undermined the "morality" and "health" of the nation and—again along with the Freemasons—of having contributed to the "mortal vices" of France.
+Although La Rocque opposed biological anti-Semitism and defended "French" Jews, especially Jewish war veterans and right-wing Jews (the chief rabbi of Paris, Rabbi Kaplan, supported him for a while), he indulged increasingly in cultural and political anti-Semitism after 1936, especially where Jewish immigrants and the Popular Front Jews were concerned.
+In 1941, he wrote of "Jewish purulence" abetted by Freemason "conspiracies", and in 1941, he accused Jewish immigrants of having undermined the "morality" and the "health" of the nation and—again along with the Freemasons—of having contributed to the "mortal vices" of France.
 In 1941 he exhorted Vichy officials to undertake with "a pitiless resolution" the "integral extirpation of contaminated elements" in French society.